Hunting for Maxwell's Demon in the Wild: Abstract

 \section{Abstract}

-The apparent paradox of Maxwell's demon motivated the development of information thermodynamics and, more recently, engineering advances enabling the creation of nanoscale information engines.
-From these advances, it is now understood that nanoscale machines like the molecular motors within cells can in principle operate as Maxwell demons.
-This motivates the question: does information help power molecular motors?
-Answering this would seemingly require simultaneous measurement of all system degrees of freedom, which is generally intractable in single-molecule experiments.
-To overcome this limitation, we derive a statistical estimator to infer both the direction and magnitude of subsystem heat flows, and thus to determine whether---and how strongly---a motor operates as a Maxwell demon.
+The paradox of Maxwell's demon motivated the development of information thermodynamics and the creation of nanoscale information engines.
+We now understand that machines such as the molecular motors within cells can in principle harvest fluctuations and thereby operate as a Maxwell demon---but do they?
+Answering this question would seemingly require simultaneous measurement of all system degrees of freedom, which is generally intractable in single-molecule experiments.
+Here, we derive a simple statistical estimator to infer both the direction and magnitude of subsystem heat flows, and thus determine whether---and how strongly---a motor operates as a Maxwell demon.
 The estimator uses only trajectory measurements for a single degree of freedom.
-We demonstrate the estimator by applying it to simulations of an experimental realization of an information engine and a kinesin molecular motor.
-Our results show that kinesin transitions to a Maxwell-demon mechanism in the presence of nonequilibrium noise, with a corresponding increase in velocity consistent with experiments.
+Simulating both colloidal information engines and kinesin molecular motors, we show that our estimator can precisely and accurately detect Maxwell-demon behavior with experimentally accessible resolution and quantities of data.
+Moreover, we find that kinesin transitions to a Maxwell-demon mechanism in the presence of nonequilibrium noise, with a corresponding increase in velocity consistent with experiments.
 These findings suggest that molecular motors may have evolved to leverage active fluctuations within cells.